LBPHacker/R216/manual.md

 `send` sets the Raw Data bit for a single frame on the virtual I/O port whose number matches the primary operand, and redirects the value in the secondary operand to this port.
-The Raw Data bit resets and the redirected data disappears the next frame if another `send` that accesses the same port is not encountered.
+The Raw Data bit resets and the redirected data disappears the next frame unless another `send` that accesses the same port and sends the same raw data is encountered.

 The peripheral on the other end of the port may not detect the data sent if it's checking the Raw Data bit out of phase with the R2.